-The Town's employees are scattered among four municipal buildings plus a rented office.
+The Town's employees are scattered among five municipal buildings.
 Further growth will require hiring additional employees who will need a suitable workplace.
 The Town acquired two vacant parcels in 2007, and the Council has discussed construction of a new municipal building, shared space with other government entities, and expansion or acquisition of an existing building to accommodate new staff.
+In 2012, the Town purchased the Centreville Wharf building to implement the Plan's vision of the Wharf as an economic development engine and recreational area.
+The cost of maintenance of this facility and the income from rental tenants will vary with market conditions.
+The Wharf building was purchased outright through reserves, but debt service for the Town's previous acquisition of the adjacent Wharf parcel will continue for the next 25 years.